Observability

 Health checks

-Zigflow exposes an HTTP health endpoint while the worker is running:
+Zigflow exposes two dedicated health endpoints while the worker is running:

 Kubernetes

-The Helm chart configures liveness and readiness probes automatically.
-No additional configuration is needed for standard deployments.
+The Helm chart configures liveness and readiness probes automatically using

 Docker Compose